SebastianKut/SebastianKut/README.md

 Skills: JS / HTML / CSS

-- 🌱 I’m currently learning React
+- 🌱 I'm currently learning ReactJS
-- 👯 I’m looking to collaborate on any project that involves Vanilla JS or React
+- 👯 Looking to collaborate on open source project that involves Vanilla JS or React
 - 💬 Ask me about anything code or digital audio
-- 📫 How to reach me: sebastian_kut@yahoo.co.uk
+- 📫 You can reach me @: sebastian_kut@yahoo.co.uk

 <hr>